telvarost/MojangFix-StationAPI/README.md

 <details><summary>Previously unlisted changes</summary>

 - Enable Bit Depth Fix
+- Enable Command Keybinding
+  - Used to more quickly open up the chat window and type in a command
 - Enable Death Screen Score Fix
 - Enable Debug Graph Hidden By Default
   - Use the new keybind (default: LCtrl) + F3 to open up debug screen with graph